 Dormitories for seasonal workers in the agricultural sector

 The requirement for a single or double bedroom does not apply to seasonal workers in the agricultural sector.
 In such a case, up to four workers can be accommodated in the same bedroom.
 The bedroom must be sufficiently large for the number of people who will sleep there and have an adjacent living room.
 The duration of such accommodation is maximum 10 weeks.

 Electrical installations, fire alarms and fire-fighting equipment must comply with current legislation.
 The electrical installation must be dimensioned for the number of workers and the use of electronic equipment.

 There must be escape routes and emergency exits.
 When windows cannot be used as escape routes, leisure rooms and bedrooms must have two alternative escape routes.

 When several workers share accommodation, the employer and accommodated workers must draw up the house rules together.

 - right to have guests

 The above list is not exhaustive and must be adapted to the needs in the individual living quarters.
-Following a specific assessment, the Labour Inspection Authority may order that house rules be drawn up.
+Following a specific assessment, the Norwegian Labour Inspection Authority may order that house rules be drawn up.

-When an employer rents accommodation and makes this available, or provides or arranges living quarters, such living quarters must meet the requirements.
+When an employer owns or rents accommodation and makes this available, or provides or arranges living quarters, such living quarters must meet the requirements.
 The requirements apply regardless of whether it is the employer or the worker who pays for the living quarters.